lladdy/ReproduceReplayDesync/README.md

 - An SC2 install with the map AcidPlantLE.SC2Map available (or just change the code to use a map that you have).
 - CMake
 - make
-- A SC2 install on windows for verification
+- An SC2 install on windows for verification
 ## Steps
 Clone, build and run this project.
 ```bash